 These permits are usually granted for 6 months to 1 year initially, depending on who processes your application.
 They are renewable, with extensions typically lasting a couple of years at a time, and they can eventually lead to permanent residency.

-For investments over $300,000, you can apply for a 5-year residence permit.
+For investments over US$300,000, you can apply for a 5-year residence permit.
 The investment can be in property or most professional sectors.
 If you maintain the requirements for five years, you can apply for permanent residency at the end of that period.

 Path to Citizenship

 These residence permits can also lead to citizenship.
-However, keep in mind that obtaining Georgian citizenship typically requires 10 years of continuous living unless you are married to a Georgian citizen or have exceptional circumstances.
+However, keep in mind that obtaining Georgian citizenship typically requires 10 years of continuous residence unless you are married to a Georgian citizen or have exceptional circumstances.

 Applying for Residence Permits